volkerjaenisch/inqbus.installer/README.txt

   installer.install()

-In this method the installer just takes the registered handlers which match the settings automatically given by the registry_key.
+In this method the installer just takes the registered handlers which match the settings automatically given by the *registry_key*.
 Then it goes through all purposes and starts their installation-process.

 Complete Documentation